Bordeaux is in the southwest of France, approximately 600 kilometers (360 miles) from the capital, Paris.

 Here is my video from La Cite du Vin and my thoughts about whether the Bordeaux wine museum is worth visiting.

-To help you choose your stay in Bordeaux, see my my article Where to Stay in Bordeaux Wine Country?
+To help you choose your stay in Bordeaux, see my my articles Where to Stay in Bordeaux Wine Country – the Right Bank? and Where to Stay in Bordeaux Wine Country – the Medoc.

 Below I have listed a few options of vineyards to stay in Bordeaux.